dstrohmaier/dstrohmaier.github.io/cv/index.md

 ## Education

--University of Cambridge (Darwin College): MPhil in Advanced Computer Science.
+- University of Cambridge (Darwin College): MPhil in Advanced Computer Science.
 Awarded with Distinction.
--University of Sheffield: PhD in Philosophy.
+- University of Sheffield: PhD in Philosophy.
 - University of Sheffield: MA in Philosophy.
 Awarded with Distinction.
 - University of Göttingen: BA in Philosophy and Sociology.
 Grade: 1.3.
 - University of Göttingen: BA in Sociology.
 Grade: 1.3.